Skip to main content

 NameID and Claims

 The NameID identifies the authenticated subject in the SAML assertion.
+By default, the <NameID> element includes NameQualifier and SPNameQualifier attributes.
+Some service providers do not expect these qualifiers — use disableNameQualifier and disableSPNameQualifier to omit them when needed.
 Claims mapping uses the same connector.attribute format as OIDC, translating connector attributes into SAML assertion attributes.

 Request Verification